PC

 Counterfeit semiconductors cost the industry an estimated $75 billion annually.
 For procurement professionals, the question isn't "should I vet independent distributors?" — it's "how thoroughly?"

-Independent distributors fill a crucial gap in the electronics supply chain.
+Independent distributors fill an important gap in the electronics supply chain.
 They source hard-to-find, obsolete, and allocation-constrained components that authorized distributors can't supply.
 But quality varies dramatically from one distributor to the next.
+We've seen distributors with polished websites turn out to be one person working out of a residential address.

 Step 1: Check Certifications (The Baseline)